What is testosterone?

 Testosterone Replacement Methods

-Optimal Male provides a number of different types of Testosterone replacement therapy because not every method is right for every lifestyle.
+The Optimal Male office in Naples, Florida provides a number of different types of Testosterone replacement therapy because not every method is right for every lifestyle.
 These methods include:

 Intramuscular Testosterone Injections.